Daily High to Daily Low: Is It Safe to Buy Hess Corporation (HES)?

 Analysts’ Opinion of HES

-Many brokerage firms have already submitted their reports for HES stocks, with Credit Suisse repeating the rating for HES by listing it as a “Neutral.”
-The predicted price for HES in the upcoming period, according to Credit Suisse is $52 based on the research report published on August 05th of the current year 2020.
+Many brokerage firms have already submitted their reports for HES stocks, with Scotiabank repeating the rating for HES by listing it as a “Sector Perform.”
+The predicted price for HES in the upcoming period, according to Scotiabank is $55 based on the research report published on September 24th of the current year 2020.

-Citigroup gave a rating of “Buy” to HES, setting the target price at $60 in the report published on June 02nd of the current year.
+Credit Suisse, on the other hand, stated in their research note that they expect to see HES reach a price target of $52.
+The rating they have provided for HES stocks is “Neutral” according to the report published on August 05th, 2020.

 Insider Trading